-Nomura Holdings Inc. bought a new stake in RBC Bearings Incorporated (NYSE:RBC - Free Report) in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Nomura Holdings Inc. bought a new stake in shares of RBC Bearings Incorporated (NYSE:RBC - Free Report) in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund bought 4,145 shares of the industrial products company's stock, valued at approximately $1,240,000.

-RBC Bearings (NYSE:RBC - Get Free Report) last issued its quarterly earnings data on Friday, May 16th.
+RBC Bearings (NYSE:RBC - Get Free Report) last issued its quarterly earnings results on Friday, May 16th.
 The industrial products company reported $2.83 EPS for the quarter, topping the consensus estimate of $2.70 by $0.13.
-RBC Bearings had a return on equity of 10.06% and a net margin of 14.59%.
-The business had revenue of $437.70 million for the quarter, compared to the consensus estimate of $440.26 million.
-During the same quarter last year, the business posted $2.47 EPS.
+The company had revenue of $437.70 million during the quarter, compared to analyst estimates of $440.26 million.
+RBC Bearings had a net margin of 14.59% and a return on equity of 10.06%.
 The firm's revenue was up 5.8% compared to the same quarter last year.
-As a group, research analysts forecast that RBC Bearings Incorporated will post 9.16 EPS for the current fiscal year.
+During the same quarter in the previous year, the firm earned $2.47 EPS.
+As a group, analysts predict that RBC Bearings Incorporated will post 9.16 earnings per share for the current year.

 RBC Bearings Profile